1. Cannot find Link123 Plus app in Google Play Store

 20. Fogging on inside of camera or housing lens

 21. Tips for avoiding rust stains on stainless steel parts

 22. Housing is hard to open after air travel

 23. Focusing distance

 The Link123 Plus app is compatible with Android smart phones and tablets running Android version 5.0 or higher.
 If your phone/tablet is running on an older Android Version, the Link123 Plus app will not appear in the Google Play Store.
 Please try updating the Android version on your device or consider using a newer Android device running Android 5.0 or higher.

 The following are updates to the DC2000 instruction manual included with the camera.

 Please email us at email@example.com if you find any discrepancies in the instruction manual.

-On October 26, 2017, SeaLife released BETA firmware version v1.03, which includes many new enhancements and features.
-More information about the firmware update is available on the SeaLife website at https://www.sealife-cameras.com/firmware.
+On June 26, 2018, SeaLife released beta firmware version v1.08, which includes auto focus accuracy along with many other enhancements.
+More information about this beta firmware update is available on the SeaLife website at https://www.sealife-cameras.com/firmware.
 The firmware has passed our internal testing and does not contain any known bugs.
-Please report any bugs to email@example.com.
-Note: You can switch back to the official firmware release version v1.01 at any time.
+Please report any bugs to firstname.lastname@example.org.
+Note: You can always switch back to official firmware release version v1.01 at any time.

 What is BETA firmware?
 Beta refers to the phase in firmware or software development between the alpha phase and the release phase where the firmware is installed on newly manufactured cameras.
 Beta firmware is generally considered “complete” by the software developer but still requires some real-world testing before it’s officially released.